 Main Activities of the Historical Society of Israel

-Each year, HSI awards prizes for outstanding books and articles published in Hebrew (the “Am ve-Olam” Prizes).
-HSI represents scholars of the past in Israel in international forums and in relation to Jewish and national historical societies worldwide.
-It also works to bring leading historians from around the world to Israel.
+As well as its publications, HSI supports historical scholarship through various initiatives.
+Each year, it awards prizes for outstanding books and articles published in Hebrew (the “Am ve-Olam” Prizes).
+HSI represents historians in Israel in international scholarly forums and maintains relations with Jewish and national historical societies around the world.
+The Society is also represented in the International Committee of Historical Sciences (ICHS) and participates in its international congresses.
+It also promotes academic exchange by hosting leading historians from abroad.

-In addition, HSI encourages outstanding high school students to engage in historical research and to write research papers as part of their studies; the most outstanding among them present their work in an international forum.
-HSI is represented in the International Committee of Historical Sciences (ICHS) and takes an active part in its international congresses.
+HSI also supports historical education among younger generations.
+It encourages outstanding high school students to engage in historical research and write research papers as part of their studies.
+The most outstanding students present their work in an international forum.